zhujinxuan/create-foolish-container/README.md

+# Create 'Foolish' Container

-React developers often creates smart containers, in which changing one element changes other elements as well.
-The most common ways to generate reactive containers are to use `connect()` in Redux.
-However, putting too much variables in the Redux is not a good idea.
-In this package, we provided a method `createContainer()` for creating smart containers like the Redux's `connect()`, without connecting to the Redux.
+We Redux Users often create smart containers, containers connected to Redux or Flux for reactive interactions, which means changing one elments changes other elements as well.
+However, in developing view components, putting into Redux is not a good idea in development.

+Let us say the containers connected with Redux as the smart containers, and we need to create some 'foolish' containers which provides reactive actions without Redux.
+Therefore, we could keep the Redux state neat and clean.

+This package provides a `createContainer()` method with a similar interface of Redux's connect, and it is not connected to Redux.

 ## Usage